Oakland Unified School District

 In 2015 and 2016, OUSD forged partnerships with and secured grants from a number of technology companies, including Salesforce, Intel, Code.org, and Google, and set a goal to make computer science a graduation requirement for the freshman class that begins school in 2017.
+However, computer science was still not a graduation requirement as of 2025.

 History

 The first school in Oakland opened in the 1850s and was located in a rented room in the back of a fandango at Second and Washington Streets.
 On July 12, 1853, the city held a parade to the first official school building.
 The schoolhouse was at the corner of Fifth and Clay and cost $1,000 to construct.
 The first school house had 16 students and was taught by a woman named Hannah Jayne.
 She was the only teacher in Oakland until 1855.
 Franklin Warner was hired soon after as Oakland's first principal.
 Frederick M. Campbell was hired as Oakland's first Superintendent.
 Reading, writing and arithmetic were stressed, as well as American history.
 Paper and books were scarce, so a lot of learning was done out loud.

 In 1860, there were about 400 students in one-room schoolhouses taught by one teacher, and another school building at Fifth and Broadway taught older students.
 The first public high school opened in 1869 with 29 students.
 By the end of the 1870s, there was a public high school and nine public grade schools.
 In the 1880s, the first kindergarten and the first night school in Oakland opened.

 A 1909 Chamber of Commerce guide to the city includes this description of Oakland public schools: "Oakland's chief pride is its public school system and the fact that her schools rank among the highest in the United States.
 No more modern school buildings can be found in any city in the United States than in Oakland.
-There are twenty-two public school buildings, and according to the figures of the City Assessor (which, upon municipal property are naturally low) the school land valuations amount to One Million, Ninety-three Thousand, Two Hundred Seventy-five Dollars … Connected with the High School is a completely equipped observatory, in which the study of astronomy is made effective and interesting with the aid of the most modern instruments."
+There are twenty-two public school buildings, and according to the figures of the City Assessor (which, upon municipal property are naturally low) the school land valuations amount to One Million, Ninety-three Thousand, Two Hundred Seventy-five Dollars ...
+Connected with the High School is a completely equipped observatory, in which the study of astronomy is made effective and interesting with the aid of the most modern instruments."

 A City of Oakland Chamber of Commerce brochure from 1915, which includes a photo of Oakland Technical High School, states: "The pride of Oakland is its schools.
 This, the Technical High School, with forges, machine shops, a great auditorium seating 1600 people, chemical laboratories and many other education features which prepare young men and women for an active and useful life, is one of the finest structures of its kind in the United States."